DanialSoleimany/florence-sam-deploy/README.md

 This project is intended for **research and educational purposes** only.
 Please check licenses of Florence2 and SAM2 for commercial use.

-Would you like me to generate this as a downloadable `README.md` file for you too?
 ```